Vignette (road tax): Germany

 Motorways and expressways are a toll-free road network for all lighter vehicles.
 The Eurovignette system for trucks was abolished in August 2003.
 A distance-based toll charge was introduced from 1 January 2005 for vehicles of over 12 tonnes, operated by the Toll Collect company.

 As of 1 March 2007, all drivers are required to purchase an emission sticker when passing through low-emission zones in several cities and municipalities.
 Certain "green zones" have completely disallowed entrance to vehicles with higher particle emissions ("yellow" and "red" groups).
 Travellers passing through these areas without the sticker are charged with a €100 fine.

 Hungary

 Vignettes are required for all vehicles on motorways and expressways.
 Physical toll stickers were replaced with electronic vignettes and video tolling on 1 January 2008, the only physical item the purchaser receives is a control coupon.
 Motorway usage entitlement is verified by roadside cameras based on license plate numbers, and drivers of vehicles up to 3.5 tonnes without a valid vignette are charged with cash fines between €50 and €200.

+The official website for buying Hungarian e-vignettes is nemzetiutdij.hu.

 Moldova

 Vignettes are obligatory for personal motor vehicles registered abroad, driving on public roads, and are available for purchase at border customs posts and offices.
 Foreign drivers without a valid vignette are charged with cash fines between €125 and €375.
 Heavier vehicles use existing tax rates, with commercial vehicle drivers paying a single-entry tax and a distance-based charge.

+The official website for buying Moldovian e-vignettes is evinieta.gov.md.